coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 When executed, Snakemake will run the `copy` job inside the `Alpine` image.
 Note that running that code requires the `apptainer` command to be available on your system.

 Snakemake supports also images from `shub` and `docker` repositories.
 Integrations with other solutions (like `podman`) should be added in the next versions.
 See [docs](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#running-jobs-in-containers) for the latest updates.

+## Summary

+Presented features are only a subset of all things that Snakemake has to offer.
+Feel free to check the [official documentation](https://snakemake.github.io) for the latest updates!
+There are also tutorials that cover most of the basics.

+Snakemake offers plenty of features that automate the process of creating, running and overseeing the execution.
+You can document your workflow using DAG and reports.
+It is easier to make better usage of resources thanks to the implicit parallelization.
+Error recovery helps with dealing with errors, which are inevitable.

+So far, we only used a personal computer.
+In that mode, Snakemake is using a so-called `local executor`, which uses resources of our computer.
+After a short break, you will learn how to use other types of executors, that allow for integrating with supercomputers and leveraging resources that they offer.